Restricted Receptive Fields for Face Verification: Experiment

-Verification performance of the proposed approach can be seen in Tab. \ref{tab:results_new}.
-Publicly-available models are used for a comparison with three recent approaches \cite{kim2022adaface, uniface, vitkprpe}.
+Verification performance of the proposed approach is given in Table~\ref{tab:results_new}.
+Publicly-available models of three recent approaches \cite{kim2022adaface, uniface, vitkprpe} are used for a comparison.
 As we use the same architecture and the loss function, we trained models for the ArcFace \cite{deng2019arcface} in the same settings to report results for a fair comparison.
 Our RRFNet-28 and RRFNet-56 models trained for 30 epochs.
 During training $[-5,5]$ vertical and horizontal shifts are applied as data augmentation.
 Also, effect of masked patch augmentation is analyzed with two masked patch ratio $20\%$ and $40\%$.
 Two datasets, Casia-WebFace \cite{yi2014learning} and WebFace4M \cite{zhu2021webface260m}, and two CNN architectures, ResNet50 and ResNet100 \cite{he2016deep}, are used for training recognition models using the publicly-available implementation \cite{insightface_github}.

-As shown in Tab. \ref{tab:results_new}, RRFNet-56 consistently achieves the highest verification rates across 7 datasets under different training settings.
-The only exception is CPLFW, where KP-RPE \cite{vitkprpe} reports $95.40$ accuracy.
-Note that while KP-RPE requires an additional model for keypoint supervision, our architecture does not rely on any positional information and processes all patches uniformly.
+As shown in Table \ref{tab:results_new}, RRFNet-56 consistently achieves the highest verification rates across 7 datasets under different training settings.
+The only exception is CPLFW, where KP-RPE \cite{vitkprpe} obtains $95.40$ accuracy.
+While KP-RPE requires an additional model for keypoint supervision, our architecture does not rely on any positional information and processes all patches uniformly.
 Surprisingly, we observe that RRFNet-28 achieves competitive results, even though verification is performed using patches as small as $28 \times 28$.
-These results demonstrate the effectiveness of the patch-level similarity approach while providing more insight into the composition of face similarity.
+Note, the verification rates achieved with $28 \times 28$ patches show a significant improvement over the region-based similarity approach (see Table~\ref{tab:patch_ver_val} comb. $28 \times 28$).
+To further investigate this gain, we measure the percentage of patches whose most similar match in genuine pairs are located at the same spatial position.
+Results are reported in Table~\ref{tab:cross_pose_top_match} for RRFNet-28.
+We observe that this ratio can drop to as low as $20\%$ in cross-pose scenarios, highlighting the importance of cross-region patch matching compared to the region-based similarity approach.